jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 #### Cancelling free road building

-This card can be cancelled before placing the first or second free road.
+This card can be cancelled before placing the first or second free road or ship.
+If cancelled before placing first one, dev card is returned to player's inventory and their PLAYED_DEV_CARD_FLAG flag is cleared so they can still play a card.

 If cancelled by clicking Cancel, turn continues with state PLAY1: